-Quitting can be hard.
+Trying to quit can feel hard.
 You might be going along OK, but suddenly ...

 Warning signs

 You keep on thinking 'Just one would be OK' or 'It'd be great to smoke just one a month or one a week'.